marcelcastrobr/AWS_solution_architect/application/SQS.markdown

 - Exactly once processing: message is delivered once and remains available until a consumer processes and deletes it (no dupplicates introduced).
 - Support message groups, allowing multiple ordered message groups within a single queue.
 - FIFO queues are limited to 300 transaction per seconds

+## SQS Delay Queue:

+- Able to postpone delivery of new messages to a queue for a number of seconds (900 sec is maximum).

+- Only affect delay of newly arrived messages in the queue.

+- Normally used in a large distributed applications.

 ## [Visibility timeout](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html)